Lighthouse - www.WhalingCity.net www.WhalingCity.net

 The fountain in the street is a really nice touch.
 I was told that horses would drink from there.

-On the brick wall of the restaurant just near the second step it can be seen that at one time the brick wall was altered and filled in with more brick to bring the wall closer toward the front of the building.
+On the brick wall of the restaurant just near the second step it can be seen that at one time the brick wall was altered.
+It was filled in with more brick to bring the wall closer toward the front of the building.

 It may have been a door at one time.